 Are you interested in seeing an average of the cost to your employer to provide your benefits?
-Take a look at Mercer's Quick Benefit Facts for 2017.
-The chart contains the annual limits through 2017 for various employee benefit purposes, the definition of highly compensated employees, and Social Security taxes and benefits.
+Take a look at Mercer's Quick Benefit Facts for 2018.
+The chart contains the annual limits through 2017 for various employee benefits purposes, the definition of highly compensated employees, and Social Security taxes and benefits.

 Research Your Salary Before Jumping Ship

 Do you believe your work is worth more money than you are making?
 If so, you are not alone.
-In a 2015 survey, Mercer found that salary is the reward most highly valued by workers but that only 55 percent of workers are satisfied with what they earn.
+In a 2015 survey, Mercer found that salary is the reward most highly valued by workers but that only 55% of workers are satisfied with what they earn.

-The really interesting finding is that, when compared with the firm’s market data for similar positions, only 19 percent of the group is actually underpaid; 17 percent appear to be overpaid, and 34 percent are fairly compensated.
+The interesting finding is that, when compared with the firm’s market data for similar positions, only 19% of the group is actually underpaid; 17% appear to be overpaid, and 34% are fairly compensated.